Pamscofield/xiaoqingpan/content/authors/admin/_index.md

     #   Learned:
     #   - Synthesize your own blockchain solutions
     #   - Gain an in-depth understanding of the specific mechanics of Bitcoin
-    #   - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
+    #   - Understand Bitcoin's real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin's Proof-of-Work consensus algorithm

 ---

 ## About Me

 I am a PhD student at Hans Knoell Institute in Jena, Germany.
 My interests spans from filamentous fungi to humans.
-I’m curious about human-fungal interactions – countless questions that one could ask: How does RNA work?
+I'm curious about human-fungal interactions – countless questions that one could ask: How does RNA work?
 How does host RNA change during fungal infections?
 How does fungal RNA change?

 Biology can also be applied: I study pathogenic fungi for the development of RNA-based theraputics to cure fungal infections.